SchBenedikt/astra/README.md

 ```
 This will start the server and open the application in your default web browser.

+### Starting the Project with GitHub Actions

+To start the project using GitHub Actions, follow these steps:

+1. Ensure you have a GitHub repository set up for your project.
+2. Add the provided GitHub Actions workflow file (`.github/workflows/start-project.yml`) to your repository.
+3. Push the changes to your GitHub repository.
+4. The GitHub Actions workflow will automatically start the project using the `npm run start` command.

 ### Building the Project

 To build the project for production, run: